Hezekaih/SQL-Course-for-Data-Analytics/README.md

-# Intoduction
+## Objective:

-## Background: Technical Process Documentation:
+I intend to leverage the generated sales data for analysis, decision-making, and to create a YouTube tutorial video.
+This video will demonstrate the process of generating synthetic sales data using Python Faker library, integrating it into Microsoft SQL Server, and creating visualizations and dashboards with Excel.
+The tutorial aims to educate and empower viewers with practical skills in data analysis, SQL Server integration, and visualization techniques, while also providing insights for improving sales performance and decision-making in retail.

-## Objective: Generate a dataset and integrate it into Microsoft SQL Server for sales analysis at Astroidegita Store.
+## Process

 ## Data Generation with Python Faker:
 Utilized Python's Faker library to generate realistic sales data.